Stefan Beukema

-Stefan Beukema is a Dutch-Belgian chess player.
+Stefan Beukema is a Belgian chess player.

 Chess career

 In 2016, Beukema played in the World Junior Chess Championship.

 Beukema played in Group A of the 2018 Groningen Chess Festival, where he was the second seed.

 Beukema won the Amateur section of the Tata Steel Chess Tournament 2023, which qualified him to compete in the Challengers section in the following year.

 Beukema competed in the Tata Steel Chess Tournament 2024 Challengers, where he held grandmasters Daniel Dardha and Liam Vrolijk to draws.